KomengTech/language-getx/README.md

 A Language Translations Management App using GetX to support the development process.
 Added some polymorphism in the classes for error checking management for the translations files.
-The app UI design follows a Settings Screen.
+This App UI design follows a Settings Screen.

 ## Setup:
 Setup by adding **GetMaterialApp()** in the **main.dart** and **AppTranslation()** in the **app_translation.dart**.
 This app will have three translations.